codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 [2019-11-07 04:07:16,156] INFO Using org.apache.zookeeper.server.NIOServerCnxnFactory as server connection factory (org.apache.zookeeper.server.ServerCnxnFactory)
 [2019-11-07 04:07:16,177] INFO binding to port 0.0.0.0/0.0.0.0:2181 (org.apache.zookeeper.server.NIOServerCnxnFactory)
 ```
-So your zookeeper started but it is in hand mode of the zookeeper, you can't give any further command from same window.
+As we can see zookeeper is started but it is in hand mode of the zookeeper, you can't give any further command from same window.
 Also when the window will be closed then zookeeper will go down, so Now we will start zookeeper in the background mode
 using below command
 ```shell script